 - Fido U2F support.

-Coinkite’s Coldcard is a bitcoin hardware wallet which started shipping in August 2018.
+Coinkite’s Coldcard is a Bitcoin (BTC) hardware wallet which started shipping in August 2018.

 This is what stood out to me:

-- It’s open source, but locks away your private keys in a secure element too.
+- It’s open-source, but also locks away your private keys in a secure element too.

 - You can keep it 100% offline (i.e., never connect to a PC).